What is Squirting?

 The TL:DR

-Squirting is not “just be pee”.
+Squirting is not “just pee”.
 It contains PSAs, which are enzymes produced by male and female prostate tissue (yes, females have prostate tissue too called “Skene’s gland”).
 We don’t know why women squirt, apart from pleasure some scientists believe it’s to prevent UTIs and prevent bacteria and infections.

 What is squirting?